Once the costumes are tucked away and the trick-or-treaters are in bed, there always seems to be something scary left behind…piles of candy.

 1. Bake these Leftover Holiday Candy Recipes

 Halloween treats and teeth aren’t exactly BFFs.
-However, when we do indulge in the occasional sweet fix, we just need make sure to always brush afterward!
+However, we do indulge in the occasional sweet fix, we just make sure to always brush afterward!
 Grab your apron and your kiddos’ leftover chocolate — it’s time to whip up a decadent dessert!

 Why chocolate?
 Not only is chocolate delicious, it’s one of the least harmful sweets for your teeth.
 It can be eaten easily and dissolves quickly in the mouth, which decreases the amount of time that the sugar stays in contact with teeth.